 My whole life until I was about 18 has been pretty much an easy answer to the question; Why am I here?

 I had clear in my mind and soul that I was going to be a pro triathlete, dedicate my whole life to it and bet big on it.
 My whole identity since childhood was built around this.
-I remember bringing to school trophies I would win and get recognition/be known for being the athlete in class.
+I remember bringing to school trophies I would win and get recognition for being the athlete in class.
 Long story short I ended up deciding I would move to the US and take advantage of a scholarship offer there.
 Just as I had everything set COVID hit.
-COVID hit but had no mercy on my inmune system, I developed a rare autoinmune condition called ITP which basically destroys your blood platelets.
-This meant spending my 18th yr old summer in the hospital and having to renounce from one day to the other to my future plans and what was my passion.
+COVID hit but had no mercy on my immune system.
+I developed a rare autoimmune condition called ITP which basically destroys your blood platelets.
+This meant spending my 18th year summer in the hospital and having to renounce from one day to the other my future plans and what was my passion.

-In a macabre and ironic way as sometimes life is.
-One of the very first days I got out of the hospital I watched a friend die in a very dramatic way, his family was also there to witness it.
+In a macabre and ironic way, as sometimes life is, one of the very first days I got out of the hospital I watched a friend die in a very dramatic way, his family was also there to witness it.
 Experiencing this took me down to a place of humility.
-His death reminded me that even though I had a major setback, I still was alive and that day I promised myself I would take every chance I got to experience life.
-Because as cliche as it sounds, one day its over, and all those things you go through in a 3month hospitalisation come back at you liike a punch in the gut in the form of: Regrets, things unsaid, chances missed and loss of potential.
+His death reminded me that even though I had a major setback, I still was alive.
+That day I promised myself I would take every chance I got to experience life.
+Because as cliche as it sounds, one day it's over.
+And all those things you go through in a 3 month hospitalisation come back at you like a punch in the gut in the form of regrets, things unsaid, chances missed and loss of potential.

 So I put my best energy into life from then.
 I have been blessed enough to encounter and re-encounter friends, say the things from the heart I kept before, grow as a person.
-Experience nature as I could have never DREAMED of with some of the best people I met so far, make mistakes and not regret making them.
-God...how beautiful life is with its trials
+Experience nature as I could have never dreamed of with some of the best people I have met so far, make mistakes and not regret making them.
+God, how beautiful life is with its trials.

-Thanks for reading this, I hope you have a great day and life is kind to you aswell.
-Because all of this experiences are lessons and we are still here.
+Thanks for reading this.
+I hope you have a great day and life is kind to you as well.
+Because all of these experiences are lessons and we are still here.

 Keeping up with the site